ZenithClown/finfolio/README.md

 Most personal finance tools in the market depend on **third-party integrations** such as email parsing, SMS reading, or automatic syncing with bank accounts.
-While convenient, these approaches often come at the cost of **privacy** — data is shared across multiple platforms, leaving users with little control over how their financial information is stored or used.
+While convenient, these approaches often come at the cost of **privacy** — data is shared across multiple platforms, leaving users with little to no control over how their financial information is stored or used.
+In addition, most of these apps share personal information which leads to unnecessary telemarketing calls and may trigger other fradulent activities.

-This application takes a **privacy-first approach** to personal finance management, ensuring that users maintain complete ownership of their data.
+To resolve this, meet **`finfolio`** a project designed with a **privacy-first approach**, ensuring that users maintain complete ownership of their data.
+The robust database design makes the application suitable for personal usage that let's you track expenses, incomes and even plugins added for tracking share market investments (like stocks, mutual funds) and generate summary notes with LLM powered third-party applications (optional) and other paid tools built on top of the project as an extensions.

 ### 🔑 Key Objectives